ccfarr/elm-app/README.md

 docker container run -p 8888:8888 --name node-api --rm -v ~/elm-app/node-api/src:/usr/src/app/src node-api
 ```

 The file `src/server.js` assumes the ip address for postgres is `172.17.0.1`.
-This value can be found by entering `docker network inspect bridge` at the command prompt and looking for the value of `Gateway`
+May not need to change.
+If needed, the value on your local machine can be found by entering `docker network inspect bridge` at the command prompt and looking for the value of `Gateway`

 ```
 "Config": [